standroidbeta/standroidbeta.github.io/_posts/2019-05-24-First-Kaggle-Competition.md

 ```
 -

 Cool!
-It appears as if we have a little of improvement here.
+It appears as if we have a little bit of improvement here.

 We will now submit it pretty much the same as before.